-The Rally to Restore Foreign Aid Now will be held on Wednesday, February 5, from 11:30-12:30 PM at the Upper Senate Park (Constitution & Delaware Ave NE) and will include speeches from members of Congress, bipartisan former government officials, and experts in the field.
-Members of the press will also be in attendance to cover the event.
-We ask participants to bring signs or posters to show their support.
-Members of the press, please fill out this form.
+The Rally to Restore Foreign Aid Now was held on Wednesday, February 5, from 11:30-12:30 PM at the Upper Senate Park (Constitution & Delaware Ave NE) and included speeches from members of Congress, bipartisan former government officials, and experts in the field.
+Members of the press were also in attendance to cover the event.

 Mission